 - Transmission Control Protocol

-- □ Key Services:
+- Key Services:

-- Send: Please send when convenient
+- > Send: Please send when convenient

-- Data stream push: Destination TCP, please deliver it immediately to the receiving application.
+- > Data stream push: Destination TCP, please deliver it immediately to the receiving application.

-⇒ Source TCP, please send it now.

-Set on last packet of an application message.
+- ⇒ Source TCP, please send it now.
+Set on the last packet of an application message.

-- Urgent data signaling: Destination TCP, please give this urgent data to the user out-of-band.
+- > Urgent data signaling: Destination TCP, please give this urgent data to the user out-of-band.

 Generally used for CTRL-C.

-□If push is used wouldn't that scramble the data in the stream?

-No, everything is pushed.

-□Those key features seem to require the cooperation of intermediate hop, but since we didn't implement the transport layer in routers, how does the router know is this urgent data or not?
+- ☐ If push is used, wouldn't that scramble the data in the stream?
+No, everything is pushed. - ☐ Those key features seem to require the cooperation of intermediate hop, but since we didn't implement the transport layer in routers, how does the router know if this is urgent data or not?

-Routers do not distinguish urgent data or non- urgent data.
+Routers do not distinguish urgent data or nonurgent data.

-□Can we also simulate TCP transmission on our localhost?
+☐ Can we also simulate TCP transmission on our localhost?

 Yes.
-Two processes can send and receive via TCP.
-For example, a webserver and browser on the same host.
+Two processes can send and receive via TCP-for example, a web server and browser on the same host.

-□When using send, how is convenience determined?
+☐ When using send, how is convenience determined?

-Convenience = Do I have enough or enough time has passed?
+Convenience = Do I have enough, or has enough time passed?